Harbiye, Şişli

-Harbiye is a neighbourhood of Şişli, Istanbul, Turkey.
+Harbiye is a neighbourhood in the municipality and district of Şişli, Istanbul Province, Turkey.
+Its population is 2,157 (2022).

 The neighbourhood takes its name from the Mekteb-i Harbiye (Ottoman War Academy) that functioned here for many years, albeit with intervals, in the 19th and 20th centuries.

 Harbiye is separated from Kurtuluş to the west by busy Cumhuriyet Caddesi (Independence Street).
 To its north are the upmarket neighbourhoods of Nişantaşı and Teşvikiye, while to its east is leafy Maçka.
 To its south are the heavily built-up Elmadağ and Taksim neighbourhoods.

 The nearest Metro station to Harbiye is Osmanbey on the M2 line but many buses and dolmuşes plough up and down Cumhuriyet Caddesi.

 Attractions

 Harbiye's most important tourist attraction is the Military Museum (Askeri Müzesi) which is housed in the buildings of the old Mekteb-i Harbiye (Ottoman War Academy.
 It contains a fine collection of embroidered Ottoman war tents and paintings by the war artist Hasan Rıza Bey.
 It also preserves a classroom where Atatürk studied from 1899 to 1905.
 It is housed in a mid-19th century building that replaces a slightly earlier one, lost to fire.
 It opened to the public in 1993.

 The 19th-century French girls school, the Lycée Notre Dame de Sion Istanbul, stands on the western side of Cumhuriyet Caddesi.
-Inside the grounds are the Church of St Espirit, designed by Guiseppe Fossatti in 1846 and a statue of Pope Benedict XV.
+Inside the grounds are the Church of St Espirit, designed by Giuseppe Fossati in 1846 and a statue of Pope Benedict XV.